What are the first basic colors every web-designer/web-programmer should know?

 Sometimes you’ll be a little surprised by what you produce.

 This is the standard windows color ui widget.
-It doesn’t use “hex” to express the color, but the Red, Green, Blue numbers at the lower right of the panel actually reflect values of just about #00C (a very light blue).
+It doesn’t use “hex” to express the color, but the Red, Green, Blue numbers at the lower right of the panel actually reflect values of just about #CCF (a very Light Blue).

 Now look a little to the left on the color spectrum box.
-Most people call the color between the Blue and Green vertical stripes a “light blue” – even though it’s obviously an equal mixture of Blue and Green (#0FF).
+Most people call the color between the Blue and Green vertical stripes a “light blue” – even though it’s obviously an equal mixture of Blue and Green (#CFF): Light Teal.

 Human perception.
 Go figure.